steedos/steedos-docs/docs/developer/service/events.md

 | ---- | ---- | ----------- |
 | `node` | `Node` | Node info object |
 | `unexpected` | `Boolean` | `true` - Not received heartbeat, `false` - Received `DISCONNECT` message from node. |

-## Object events

-When data in a business object changes, Steedos automatically emits an event.
-You can subscribe to these events in your code to handle relevant business logic.